Rigidity in etale motivic stable homotopy theory: Preliminaries

 \begin{example} The assumptions of Corollary \ref{cor:uniformly-finite-etale-dimension-example} hold for $X = Spec(R)$, where $R$ is a field of finite étale cohomological dimension (e.g. separably closed fields, finite fields, unorderable number fields), or a strictly henselian noetherian local ring \cite[Lemma XVIII-A.1.1]{illusie2014travaux}.
 They hold étale-locally on $X = Spec(R)$ for $R$ a field of finite virtual étale cohomological dimension (e.g. number fields), or $R = \Z$ (cover $Spec(\Z)$ by $Spec(\Z[1/2, x]/x^2 + 1) \coprod Spec(\Z[1/3, x]/x^2 + x + 1)$\NB{The discriminants are -4 and -3.}). \end{example}

 Let us note the following permanence property.

 \begin{lemma} Let $\{S_i\}_i$ be a pro-(qcqs scheme) with finitely presented, affine étale transition morphisms.
-If $S_0$ is of uniformly bounded étale cohomological dimension, then so is $S := \lim_i S_i$. \end{lemma} \begin{proof} Suppose $S_0$ is of uniformly bounded étale cohomological dimension $\le n$.
+If $S_0$ is of uniformly bounded ($p$-)étale cohomological dimension, then so is $S := \lim_i S_i$. \end{lemma} \begin{proof} Suppose $S_0$ is of uniformly bounded $p$-étale cohomological dimension $\le n$.
 Then the same holds for $S_i$ for all $i$.
 If $X/S$ is étale and qcqs, then $X = \lim_i X_i$ for some system of qcqs étale schemes $X_i/S_i$.
-Since étale cohomology of qcqs schemes commutes with cofiltered limits \cite[Theorem VII.5.7]{sga4}, we conclude that $\cd(X) \le n$.
+Since étale cohomology of qcqs schemes commutes with cofiltered limits \cite[Theorem VII.5.7]{sga4}, we conclude that $\cd_p(X) \le n$.
+The argument for étale cohomological dimension is the same.
 The result follows. \end{proof}

-Let us summarize the following convenient properties. \begin{lemma} Let $X$ be (étale-locally) of uniformly bounded étale cohomological dimension.
-Then postnikov towers converge in $\Shv(X_\et^\hyp)$ and $\SH(X_\et^\hyp)$ is compactly generated.
-In fact if $Y \in X_\et$ is qcqs (of finite étale cohomological dimension), then $\Sigma^\infty_+ Y$ is compact. \end{lemma} \begin{proof} See Lemma \ref{lemm:postnikov-complete-local} and \cite[Proposition 1.3.3.10]{lurie-sag} \cite[Proposition 7.2.1.10]{lurie-htt} for convergence of postnikov towers.
-The rest follows from Lemma \ref{lemm:SH-compact-objects}(3). \end{proof}
+Let us summarize the following convenient properties. \begin{lemma} Let $X$ be (étale locally) of uniformly bounded étale cohomological dimension.
+Then $\SH(X_\et^\hyp)$ is postnikov-complete and compactly generated.
+In fact if $Y \in X_\et$ is qcqs (of finite étale cohomological dimension), then $\Sigma^\infty_+ Y$ is compact.